Lolens/task/readme.md

     1111 is the discount card number

     balanceDebitCard=100
-    100 is the amount which must be higher than total receipt value
+    100 is the amount which must be higher than total receipt value otherwise program will throw an exception

-    All csv files that program uses and generates can be found in resources
+    All csv files that program uses and generates can be found in resources folder